 Removing the list of your most frequently visited websites in Safari is simple, and you can make your choice apply across all of your iCloud-connected devices.

 If you don't use the frequently visited section or want to slim down your start page, hiding it is the best option since you can unhide it and see those sites again.
-However, if you share an iPad or Mac at home with family and don't want them to see what sites you're visiting the most on your iPhone, erasing your frequently visited sites is best for privacy.
+However, if you share an iPad or Mac at home with family and don't want them to see what sites you're visiting the most from your iPhone, erasing your frequently visited sites is best for privacy.

 Open the start page in Safari on your iPhone or iPad, which should show up immediately if you don't have any open tabs.
 With tabs already open, long-press the tabs button in the toolbar and select "New Tab" from the menu that appears to open a fresh one.
 You can also tap the tabs button and hit the plus (+) button.